For urgent consular assistance call

 Australia has a healthcare agreement with Sweden.
 It's called the Reciprocal Health Care Agreement (RHCA).
 If you're in Sweden for less than 90 days, you can access emergency medical services for free.

-It doesn't give you the same amount of cover as Medicare in Australia.
-It doesn’t cover:
+It doesn't give you the same coverage as Medicare in Australia and doesn't cover the following:

 Medical evacuation can be very expensive.

-To get emergency treatment, you need to present an Australian passport and a valid Medicare card.
+You must present an Australian passport and a valid Medicare card to get emergency treatment.
 You may also need to refer to the RHCA.

 If you can't show your passport and Medicare card, you may need to pay the same costs that apply to non-residents.